abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

       public int Age { get; set; }
   }
 ````
-Autommapper cannot map this automatically, you need to specify the exception.
-Update your `YourApplicationAutoMapperProfile`.
+AutoMapper can't map these properties automatically, because they do not exist in the source object, which is the `Customer` entity.
+Therefore, you need to specify the exception and update your `YourApplicationAutoMapperProfile` class as follows:

 ````csharp